 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES (REFERRED TO INSUBSECTION (1) OF SECTION 188 OF THE COMPANIES ACT 2013)

 All transactions with related parties were on arm's length basis and in the ordinarycourse of business.
 There was no material related party contract as defined under theCompanies Act 2013 during the year.
-Form AOC-2 as required under Section 134 (3)(h) ofthe Act is enclosed as Annexure -II to this report.
+Form AOC-2 as required under Section 134 (3)(h) ofthe Act is enclosed as Annexure - III to this report.